- Ear mites are common in puppies — Though adult dogs can and do get ear mites, younger dogs and puppies are more likely to get them.

 What are ear mites?

-Ear mites are a type of surface mite that live on dogs, cats, rabbits, and other household pets.
+Ear mites are a type of surface mite that lives on dogs, cats, rabbits, and other household pets.
 They’re a form of mange caused by mites that feed on oil and wax.
 Since they burrow deep within a dog’s ears and cause intense irritation, affected dogs tend to itch and scratch.

 Ear mites can spread quickly and are highly contagious.
 They need to be treated as quickly as possible, especially if you have more than one pet.
 Even if you don’t have multiple pets, tackling ear mites early on in the infestation can spare your dog a lot of pain and frustration, and reduce the chances of your dog getting a secondary skin infection.